ph-root/sendgrid-checker/README.md

 # sendgrid-checker
-+ the script written by python3
++ the script written in python3
-+ the script based on bruteforce attack
++ the script based on bruteforce attack via HTTP/HTTPS Protocol
-+ it can crack a large number of sendgrid accounts in short time

 # INSTALLATION